Lemoncode/parcel-by-sample/06 typescript/README.md

 https://github.com/parcel-bundler/parcel/issues/465

-- We need to intall a plugin to fix this.
+- We need to install a plugin to fix this.

+> Known bug: parcel-plugin-typescript does not support parcel@1.10 you will have to downgrade to 1.9.4 to see it working, issue: https://github.com/fathyb/parcel-plugin-typescript/issues/59

 ```bash
 npm install parcel-plugin-typescript --save-dev